qnicondavid/world-cup-predictor/README.md

   drove the learned weight to near-pure Elo in every fold.
 The blend scored +0.0007 worse than plain Elo on the held-out set (95% CI [0.0000, +0.0019]);
   the confidence interval never favors the blend.
 Dead.
-- **Draw recalibration**: a multiplicative draw-probability scaling factor k was tuned via LOTO-CV; it reverted to k=1.0 (no-op) every time, and held-out Brier was unchanged.
-The model already over-weights draws (mean predicted draw 0.283 vs observed base rate 0.225), so no recalibration surface exists to exploit.
-Dead.
+- **Symmetric draw scaling**: a single multiplicative factor k on the draw probability, tuned via LOTO-CV, reverted to k=1.0 (no-op) every time, and held-out Brier did not move.
+Scaling every draw up or down uniformly changes nothing, because the freed probability flows back to both sides in proportion.
+  That reads like a dead end, and for the symmetric version it is.
+The mistake was assuming the fix had to be symmetric: the model does over-produce draws (mean predicted 0.283 vs a 0.225 base rate), but the surplus belongs on the favourite, not split evenly.
+The asymmetric version of this idea, the draw-transfer under Methodology, is the one calibration change that later cleared the gate.
 - **Half-life retune**: longer decay half-lives (~3 years) lean slightly better; pooled held-out Brier improved by roughly -0.003 (0.595 vs 0.598).
   That delta is inside the approximately plus-or-minus 0.015 to 0.020 noise